Pastor/Head of Staff

 bmaguire@fairmontchurch.org

-Brian D. Maguire is a Presbyterian pastor whose nursery school teacher warned him that he was too serious.
-Don’t worry; in reality he is just a little bit shy at first.
+Brian Maguire has served as the pastor and head of staff of Fairmont Church since 2014.
+His nursery school teacher warned him that he was too serious.
+Don’t worry; in reality he is just a little bit shy at first and a trifle nerdy.
 Brian is a graduate of Princeton Theological Seminary and served as the Presbyterian chaplain at Princeton University before serving ten years as the pastor of Westminster Presbyterian Church in Xenia, Ohio.
-His passions and gifts for ministry center on preaching, teaching, building up congregational leaders, and helping each person live into her or his individual call.
+His passions and gifts for ministry center on preaching, teaching, spiritual formation, building up congregational leaders, and helping each person live into her or his individual call.
 He enjoys working with teenagers and young adults, especially after they discover irony.
-His chief qualification for teaching Vacation Bible school is that he has little sense of shame.
-He is committed to sharing with new generations the riches of the Christian spiritual tradition.
+His chief qualification for teaching Vacation Bible School is that he has little sense of shame and will wear any costume assigned to him.
+Most importantly, Brian is committed to sharing the treasures of the Christian spiritual tradition with new generations.

 Unlike most Presbyterian pastors, Brian does not have a call story so much as a hide story.
-He asked too many questions in confirmation class and was asked to leave Intervarsity Campus Fellowship for the same reason.
+He asked too many questions in confirmation class and was asked to leave assorted Bible studies for the same reason.
 But, despite best efforts to the contrary, God kept after him with tenacious resolve.

-Brian and Lisa live in Beavercreek next to Mount St. John’s and the Bergamo Center with their dog Nala.
-For fun, Brian cooks outrageously complicated French food, studies naval architecture, reads history, and plays overly-involved computer strategy games.
-Lisa recently learned how to knit and loves to eat outrageously complicated French food.
-Brian knows absolutely nothing about sports, but a great deal about the Royal Navy, Middle Earth, and tree sloths.
-For the larger church, he cleans up ecclesial messes for the Presbytery of the Miami Valley.
+Brian and Lisa live in Beavercreek, Ohio next to Mount St. John and the Bergamo Center with their dog, Nala.
+For fun, Brian cooks complicated French food, studies naval architecture, reads history, and plays overly involved computer strategy games.
+Lisa recently learned to knit and loves to eat outrageously complicated French food.
+Brian knows absolutely nothing about sports, but a great deal about the Royal Navy, Middle Earth, late antiquity, and tree sloths.
+For the larger church, he cleans up ecclesial messes for the Synod of the Covenant.
 Brian and Lisa are very susceptible to bribes in the form of muffins and are rumored to have killed every plant that has ever been placed in their care.